Somatic Reflections on the Qualities That Sustain Embodied Leadership

 On Safety

-Many of us learned about safety by observing what allowed us to accepted.
+Many of us learned about safety by observing what allowed us to be accepted.

-But the body carries another understanding of safety.
-One that does not rely on approval or certainty, but on the ability to remain with yourself even when outcomes are unknown.
+But your body carries another understanding of safety.
+It’s one that doesn’t depend on approval or certainty, but on your ability to remain with yourself even when outcomes are unknown.

 Embodied Meaning

-Somatic safety reflects the nervous system’s capacity to remain coherent in the presence of change, visibility, and uncertainty.
-It allows you to stay grounded while being honest, to move with boldness without shrinking, and to remain open without abandoning yourself.
+It’s your nervous system’s capacity to remain coherent in the presence of change, visibility, and uncertainty.
+It allows you to stay grounded while being honest, to move with boldness without shrinking, and to remain open without abandoning yourself in the process.

 Somatic Noticing